| When kids have too much

 really depends on the number and level of difficulty of classes a student takes.

 So assigned homework can vary significantly from student to student.
+Many schools and school districts provide their own guidelines

 for nightly homework.
 For example, the Boston Public Schools (where I used to